vquijandria/vquijandria/README.md

 - 👋 Hi, I’m @vquijandria
 - 👀 I’m interested in ...
 Web Development
 - 🌱 I’m currently learning ...
 JavaScript and React.JS
 - 💞️ I’m looking to collaborate on ...
-In frontend projects
+Full-Stack projects
 - 📫 How to reach me ... vquijandria@hotmail.com

 <!---